 Research Culture in Forensic Science

 The scientific method involves iteratively testing hypotheses using various techniques and this systematic approach applies to forensic disciplines without exception.
-Corroborating experts recognize the need to commit to a culture of research to fortify how cogent forensic science is conducted [1,2], issues which remain outstanding locally too.
+Corroborating experts recognize the need to commit to a culture of research to fortify how cogent forensic science is conducted [1,2,3].

 While having basic scientific knowledge is necessary for a forensic scientist, it is not sufficient to ensure empirical rigor.
 My tacit knowledge as an experienced researcher uniquely contributes to my own forensic consultancy.